Scene from "The Walking Dead" from the Jackson Street Bridge in Atlanta. Photo by Andrea David.

 Track Down Georgia Film Locations Like a Famous Photographer

-Andrea David lets us in on a few tricks of the trade and how you can capture your favorite scenes in Georgia.
+Andrea David lets us in on a few tricks of the trade plus six places to capture scenes from "Stranger Things," "The Walking Dead" and more.

 It's no secret that Georgia is one of the entertainment capitals of the United States.
 The state has doubled as a post-apocalyptic society, a far-off planet, and a small town fighting an otherworldly creature – just to name a few of its notable roles.
 Curious to see where so many hit movies and shows have filmed, visitors have been seeking out the places they've seen on the big and small screens.